Peter Daniell: Early life and marriage

 He inherited his family estate Over Tabley Hall aged 6 following his father's death in 1590.

-He matriculated at The Queen's College, Oxford on 16 October 1601, aged 17 and was a student of Gray's Inn in 1604 and in 1626 was elected Member of Parliament for CheshireDaniell's brother Richard matriculated The Queen's College a year after him in 1602.
-Their father Captain Peter Daniell (alias De'Anyers) had matriculated University College, Oxford in 1576.
+He matriculated at The Queen's College, Oxford on 16 October 1601, aged 17 and was a student of Gray's Inn in 1604 and in 1626 was elected Member of Parliament for Cheshire.
+Daniell's brother Richard matriculated The Queen's College a year after him in 1602.
+Their father Captain Peter Daniell (alias D'Anyers) had matriculated University College, Oxford in 1576.

 In 1620 he married Christian Grosvenor, sister of Sir Richard Grosvenor of Eaton Hall whose great-great-grandson was created 1st Earl Grosvenor, ancestor to the Dukes of Westminster.